 and approximately the same time), even if you have not stopped bleeding.
 If the new

 ring is inserted more than 3 hours too late, the protection from pregnancy may be

 reduced.
 Follow the instructions in section 3.4 'What to do if…You have forgotten

 to insert a new ring after the ring-free interval'.

 If you use NuvaRing as described above, your vaginal bleed will take place every month

 3.3 When to start with the first ring

 You have not used a hormonal contraceptive during the last month.

-use you should also use an additional contraceptive method (barrier method), such as male condoms or spermicide.
-You only
+use an additional contraceptive method (such as a male condom).
+You only have to follow

 You have used a combined Pill during the last month.